Anatol Stati: The Aftermath of the Stati Case in Kazakhstan

-Over a 15-year dispute involving Anatol Stati’s oil and gas assets in Kazakhstan, the country faced frozen National Fund assets of USD 22 billion and an arbitration award of USD 500 million.
+Over a 15-year dispute involving Anatol Stati’s oil and gas assets in Kazakhstan, the country faced frozen National Fund assets of US$22 billion and an arbitration award of US$500 million.
 In late 2024, both sides reached a settlement.
 This prolonged conflict notably damaged Kazakhstan’s investment reputation and underscored the need for transparent policies and legal safeguards.